Characterizations of endograph metric and $\Gamma$-convergence on fuzzy sets: Properties of

 \section{Properties of $(F_{USCG}(\mathbb{R}^m), H_{\rm end})$}

-In this section, we give characterizations of relatively compact sets and compact sets in $(F_{USCG}(\mathbb{R}^m), H_{\rm end})$.
-Then, we find that a set is relatively compact if and only if it is totally bounded in $(F_{USCG}(\mathbb{R}^m), H_{\rm end})$.
+In this section, we give characterizations of relative compactness, total boundedness and compactness in $(F_{USCG}(\mathbb{R}^m), H_{\rm end})$.
+It is found that a set is relatively compact if and only if it is totally bounded in $(F_{USCG}(\mathbb{R}^m), H_{\rm end})$.
 This fact yields that $(F_{USCG}(\mathbb{R}^m), H_{\rm end})$ is a complete space.
-At last, by using these conclusions, we relook the conclusions on the relationship of endograph metric convergence and $\Gamma$-convergence given in Section \ref{rghc}.
+At the end of this section, we discuss the connections between the characterizations presented in this section and the relationships of endograph metric convergence and $\Gamma$-convergence found in Section \ref{rghc}.

 \begin{tm} Let $U$ be a subset of $F_{USCG}(\mathbb{R}^m)$.
 Then $U$ is a relatively compact set in $(F_{USCG}(\mathbb{R}^m), H_{\rm end})$ if and only if is a bounded set in $\mathbb{R}^m $ when $\al \in (0,1]$. \end{tm}